 - The fund is not intended to provide support for a presentation at another university, a museum, or comparable institution, even if by invitation.

-- Only tenured and tenure-track faculty members are eligible to receive funding from this program.
-Individuals with "visiting" status are not eligible unless the "visiting" status is solely because the applicant is awaiting the appropriate visa from the federal government; in this case the application must be accompanied by a letter from the applicant's chair or dean confirming this situation.
+- Only tenured and tenure-track faculty members and librarians are eligible to receive funding from this program.
 Retired faculty members and those on Voluntary Modification of Employment (VMOE) are not eligible.

-- For presentation of collaborative research which involve multiple faculty, only the presenting faculty member may be supported.
+- For presentation of collaborative research which involves multiple faculty or librarians, only the presenting faculty member or librarian may be supported.
 In special cases (e.g., duet performances), this limitation may be waived upon recommendation of the appropriate dean, contingent upon available funding.